nschlia/ffmpegfs/README.md

      ffmpegfs -f $HOME/test/in $HOME/test/out -o allow_other,ro,desttype=hls

-Please note that this will only work over http, so you need to publish the directory on a web server.
+Please note that this will only work over http, because browsers refuse to load multimedia files from the local file system, so you need to publish the directory on a web server.
+Security restrictions prevent direct playback from disk.
 Simply navigate to the directory and open test.html.
-Security restrictions prevent direct playback from disk.

 TODO: